Create a Braze-to-Braze webhook

 }

-• Updates to the user profile will incur additional data points, while triggering another message through the messaging endpoints will not.
+- Updates to the user profile incur Data points that count toward your overall consumption, while triggering another message through the messaging endpoints does not.

-• You can save your Braze-to-Braze webhook as a template to be used again.
+braze_idinstead ofexternal_idin the request body of your webhook. - You can save your Braze-to-Braze webhook as a Webhook template for reuse.